 The PEWC offers classes in Rock Steady Boxing, Parkinson’s Wellness Recovery (PWR!
-Moves), Parkinson’s—Art of Expression (PARTE), Mat Pilates, Dance, and Gentle Stretch.
+Moves), Parkinson’s—Art of Expression (PARTE), Movement & Mobility, Spinal Roll & Release, Weights, Mat Fusion, Urban Poling, Movin' & Shakin', Combo, Ataxia Attack, and Fit2Care.
 Who is eligible to participate?
-Anyone with Parkinson’s Disease, Multiple System Atrophy (MSA), Progressive Supranuclear Palsy (PSP), Parkinsonism-Dementia-Amytrophic Lateral Sclerosis Complex, Corticobasal Ganglionic Degeneration (CBD) & Lewy Body Dementia (DLB) can join the PEWC family.
+Anyone with Parkinson’s Disease, Multiple System Atrophy (MSA), Progressive Supranuclear Palsy (PSP), Corticobasal Ganglionic Degeneration (CBD) & Lewy Body Dementia (DLB) can join the PEWC family.
 We also offer a Fit2Care class for caregivers and loved ones.

 Does exercise really help mitigate the symptoms of Parkinson’s Disease?

 Exercise has been shown to improve gait, flexibility, stability, and reduce symptoms in people with Parkinson’s Disease.
 Not only is it important to get your blood flowing and body moving in ways that build balance and coordination, but exercise can also help maintain neuroplasticity.
 Read more from these sources:

 We can set you up to observe a class so that you have a better idea what to expect out of your time here.
 While here, a coach will be glad to answer any questions and then set up a time to perform an assessment to determine what level of boxer you will be.
 Assessments are not typically performed the same day as an observation.

 How much does it cost and what if I can’t afford it?